Teaching support from the UK’s largest provider of in-school maths tuition.

 Once a topic has been covered, it can also often be difficult for students to know what to learn next and how the knowledge they have just acquired relates to other areas of the curriculum.

-To help with this, we have split each topic area into a series of hubs.
+To help with this, we split each topic area into a series of hubs.
 Each hub contains an overview of a series of related and interconnected lessons, each of which links again to more detailed lessons on each of these related topics.

 For example, our ‘Factorising‘ hub gives an overview of each of the types of factorisation that are needed at GCSE.
 Each example then links to a specific lesson that explores a particular type of factorisation in more detail.